Askarpour/Askarpour.github.io/_pages/publications.md

 <h3>Journals</h3>

 * "Formally-based Model-Driven Development of Collaborative Robotic Applications" (2021).
-In: Journal of Intelligent & Robotic Systems
+In: Journal of Intelligent & Robotic Systems.
 * “Formal Model of Human Erroneous Behavior for Safety Analysis in Collaborative Robotics”(2019).
 In: Robotics and Computer-Integrated Manufacturing.
 * “Safety Assessment of Collaborative Robotics through Automated Formal Verification”(2019).
 In: IEEE Transactions on Robotics.